Case Studies

 California:

-For 10 years, California had case law that allowed the kind of lawsuits created by the bad faith legislation as that being proposed in Michigan.
-Claims and lawsuits increased dramatically over that ten-year period, premiums increased between 32% to 53% until the law was finally changed.
+For 10 years, California had case law that allowed the kind of lawsuits created by bad faith legislation.
+Claims and lawsuits increased dramatically over that ten-year period, and premiums increased between 32% to 53% until the law was finally changed.